cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 at some level, the use of the work.
 That is, a citation to
 an article in a journal title
-means, ideally, that the authors citing that article have read the article and use the knowledge from that work to add new knowledge.
+means, hopefully, that the authors citing that article have read the article and used the knowledge from that work to add new knowledge.
 Historically, when Eugene
 Garfield invented the *Impact Factor*,